berryamin/Python/Python-3/Doc/library/curses.rst

    enclosed by the given window, returning ``True`` or ``False``.
 It is useful for determining what subset of the screen windows enclose the location of a mouse event.

+.. attribute:: window.encoding

+   Encoding used to encode method arguments (Unicode strings and characters).
+   The encoding attribute is inherited from the parent window when a subwindow is created, for example with :meth:`window.subwin`.
+By default, the locale encoding is used (see :func:`locale.getpreferredencoding`).

+   .. versionadded:: 3.3

 .. method:: window.erase()